Wood burning stoves

 We have a handy checklist you can download to help keep track of all the things to consider, from buying through to using your stove.
 Log in or sign up for a £1 trial subscription to Which? to unlock this page and reveal the checklist.

-Some stoves also come with cleanburn or cleanheat technology, which essentially means that air is introduced to the stove, helping to burn off more of the smoke and gasses.
-This makes these types of stove more efficient.
+Some stoves also come with cleanburn or cleanheat technology, which essentially means that air is introduced to the stove, helping to burn off more of the smoke and gasses - making these types of stove more efficient.

 Buying a stove